iaketepe/Brazilian-Ecommerce-Dashboard/docs/Trade Offs and Changes.md

       - Pipeline sends analysis to DB
       - 'App' requests DB info from Pipeline service, rendering data

-Result: I chose designing a service-based application based on option A. After doing some research, I realized that option A was better because it increases the amount of abstraction between them.
+Result: I chose designing a service-based application based on option A. After doing some research, I realized that option A was better because it increases the amount of abstraction between layers.
 This abstraction is, I believe makes option A closer to real world workflows.

-## Choosing Technologies
+## Stage Design

+### Pipeline Design

-### Web App Design
+### App Design
-Finally, I have designing my dashboard as a web app.
+Finally, I've started to design my dashboard as a web app.
 I had two options:
   - Streamlit
     - Simple to use
     - Very limited (Difficult to interact with html directly)